 The Gutierrez assault was rare in that police investigated it and recommended prosecution.
 In other cases, Weinstein’s victims were shamed, threatened, or bribed into silence.
-The Weinstein Company – 42% of which is controlled by Harvey Weinstein and his brother Bob – has paid out nearly $1 million in eight known settlements since 1990 plus an undetermined but surely significant amount in associated legal fees.
+According to the New York Times, the Weinstein Company – 42% of which is controlled by Harvey Weinstein and his brother Bob – has paid out nearly $1 million in eight known settlements since 1990 plus an undetermined but surely significant amount in associated legal fees.

-Weinstein’s victims explain their silence by referencing the studio mogul’s influence and reach.
+Two of Weinstein’s victims who did not report assaults explain by referencing the studio mogul’s influence and reach.
 One woman told a colleague: “I am a 28 year old woman trying to make a living and a career.
 Harvey Weinstein is a 64 year old, world famous man and this is his company.
 The balance of power is me: 0, Harvey Weinstein: 10.”
 In 2008, Weinstein cornered Los Angeles TV journalist Lauren Sivan and then ejaculated in front of her.
 Although, the Huffington Post reports, “the experience left Sivan shocked . . . she remained quiet because she was in a long-term relationship and fearful of the power that Weinstein wielded in the media.”

 It wasn’t just victims who remained silent or, worse, abetted Weinstein even when his appalling behavior was an open secret at his company.
 Weinstein’s company Miramax produced Matt Damon’s breakout hit Good Will Hunting and two early Russell Crowe films before he was widely known.
 Sharon Waxman contends that Damon and Crowe, possibly in a show of gratitude towards their benefactor, helped kill most of her 2004 New York Times story on Weinstein.